dkloving/udacity_mlops_p4/readme.md

 # Udacity MLOps Nanodegree Final Project

+Note to reviewers: see all required generated files in `generated_files` folder.

 ## Key Assumptions
  - New data files (`csv`) are deposited into a specified folder.
  - All files in the specified folder should be combined into a single dataset.